Benjas333/VeadoSAMMI/README.md

 > [!WARNING]
-> [v2.0.0](https://github.com/Benjas333/SAMMIVeadotubeMiniExtension/releases/tag/v2.0.0) will be the last release compatible with veadotube v2.0a and older.
+> [v2.0.0](https://github.com/Benjas333/VeadoSAMMI/releases/tag/v2.0.0) will be the last release compatible with veadotube mini v2.0a and older.
 Next releases will be focused on the new v2.1 features and endpoints.

-# SAMMIVeadotubeMiniExtension
+# VeadoSAMMI (A Veadotube extension for SAMMI)
-This is an extension for [SAMMI](https://sammi.solutions/) that allows you to control Veadotube mini using their WebSocket.
+This is an extension for [SAMMI](https://sammi.solutions/) that allows you to control [Veadotube](https://veado.tube/) using its WebSocket.
+It should be compatible with live and editor versions of Veadotube, but I don't have access to them, so I'm not sure.
 <!-- ![](/assets/logo%20not%20alpha%20in%20head.png) -->
-I made this in like two days because it was no extension already for Veadotube mini.
 Thanks to HueVirtualCreature, because my code is based on [theirs](https://github.com/HueVirtualCreature/SAMMIVtubeStudioExtension).

 ## Table of Contents
 - [Usage](#usage)